stepansnigirev/hw_workshop/README.md

 - [Step 1.
 Blinky.](./1_blinky/README.md) Blink with LEDs.
 - [Step 2.
 Display.](./2_display/README.md) Drive a display and make a very simple GUI (label + button)
 - [Step 3.
-Bitcoin!](./3_bitcoin/README.md) Import wallet from mnemonic phrase, generate addresses and show them on screen.
+Bitcoin!](./3_bitcoin/README.md) Import wallet from mnemonic phrase, generate addresses and show them on screen together with the QR code.
 - [Step 4.
-QR codes.](./4_qrcode/README.md) Export master public key to electrum, show receiving addresses as QR codes.
+SD card.](./4_sdcard/README.md) Parse unsigned transaction from electrum, show it on screen, sign and save back to SD card.
 - [Step 5.
-SD card.](./5_sdcard/README.md) Parse unsigned transaction from electrum, show it on screen, sign and save back to SD card.
-- [Step 6.
-Final steps.](./5_final/README.md) Show signed transaction as a QR code.
+Final steps.](./5_final/README.md) Show signed transaction as a QR code, generate random mnemonic and store it in the memory, whatever else you can think of.